Relative tilting theory in abelian categories I: Auslander-Buchweitz-Reiten approximations theory in subcategories and cotorsion pairs: Abstract

 \section{Abstract}

-In this paper we introduce a special kind of relative resolutions and coresolutions associated to a pair of classes of objects in an abelian category.
-We will see that by studying this resolutions and coresolutions we get a generalization of the Auslander-Buchweitz approximation theory.
-With this goal, new concepts as $\mathcal{X}$-complete pairs and $\mathcal{X}$-hereditary pairs are introduced as a generalization of complete and hereditary cotorsion pairs.
-Our main results will include a generalization of Salce's Lemma and Garcia-Rozas's Lemma, among other classical results from Auslander-Buchweitz and Auslander-Reiten theory.
+In this paper we introduce a special kind of relative (co)resolutions associated to a pair of classes of objects in an abelian category $\C.$ We will see that, by studying this relative (co)resolutions, we get a possible generalization of a part of the Auslander-Buchweitz approximation theory that is useful for developing $n$-$\X$-tilting theory in \cite{Argudin-Mendoza2}.
+With this goal, new concepts as $\mathcal{X}$-complete and $\mathcal{X}$-hereditary pairs are introduced as a generalization of complete and hereditary cotorsion pairs.
+These pairs appear in a natural way in the study of the category of representations of a quiver in an abelian category \cite{Argudin-Mendoza3}.
+Our main results will include an existence theorem for relative approximations, among other results related with closure properties of relative (co)resolution classes and relative homological dimensions which are essential in the development of $n$-$\X$-tilting theory in \cite{Argudin-Mendoza2}.